netCommonsEU/PeerStreamer/testing/Testing.md

 ### High level software architecture

-The figure reports an high level architecture of the software modules required for running initial tests.
-PeerStreamer and PeerViewer are provided by Unitn. for the other modules, standard open source tools are used.
+The figure reports a high level architecture of the software modules required for running initial tests.
+PeerStreamer and PeerViewer are provided by the University of Trento. for the other modules, standard open source tools are used.

 ![alt text](figures/high_level_architecture_v3.png "PeerStreamer software architecture")

 * Video/Audio source: for initial testing a file containing audio+video will be used.
 Currently supported format are: VP8 for video, Opus or MP3 for audio).
-Unitn can provide the video testing files.
+The University of Trento can provide the video testing files.

 * RTP flows generator: any software capable of generating Video/Audio RTP/RTCP sessions (e.g., VLC, ffmpeg, GStreamer).
-Unitn will provide test examples with GStreamer.
+The University of Trento will provide test examples with GStreamer.

 * PeerStreamer entry/exit points: peerstreamer software.
-Unitn will provide examples for building and executing it.
+The University of Trento will provide examples for building and executing it.

 * RTP flows parser: when the PeerStreamer exit point is configured as a dechunkizer it will output the original RTP/RTCP sessions.
 In this case a proper RTP/RTCP session parser is required (e.g., VLC, ffmpeg, GStreamer).
-Unitn will provide examples with GStreamer.
+The University of Trento will provide examples with GStreamer.

 * Video/Audio Player: if the RTP flows parser is used, a proper player is required for reproducing the video in real time (e.g., ffplay, VLC).

-* PeerViewer: this software is provided by Unitn and it's purpose is to dechinkise the chunks produced by the PeerStreamer exit point and converting them in an HTTP flow which enables a web browser to reproduce the video/audio in real-time.
+* PeerViewer: this software is provided by the University of Trento and its purpose is to dechunkise the chunks produced by the PeerStreamer exit point and converting them in an HTTP flow which enables a web browser to reproduce the video/audio in real-time.
 Any modern web browser can be used for this purpose.
 Most of the initial tests